-The fund will typically hold 35 stocks (equally weighted).
+The fund will typically hold 35 equally weighted stocks.
 The advantages to this approach are that:

-- It reduces stock specific risks as the portfolio cannot be overweight in a small number of favoured companies - There is no long tail of small holdings which can detract from performance - The one-in-one-out approach results in a strong sell discipline being applied - The portfolio is truly active and not tied to its benchmark
+- It reduces stock specific risks as the portfolio cannot be overweight in a small number of favoured companies - There is no long tail of small holdings which can detract from performance - The one-in-one-out approach results in a strong sell discipline being applied - The portfolio is truly active and not tied to its benchmark - The managers will actively trim winners and top up underperformers

 The portfolio will normally only hold up to a maximum of 30% in any one Global Industry Classification (GICs) sector.
 In addition, there is a limit of 20% being directly invested in emerging markets.

-Typical regional exposures will vary but will be within the following bands:
+Typical regional exposures will vary but will likely be within the following bands: